-What you will learn from this tip: The differences
+What you will learn from this tip: The differences between SAN and NAS disk-as-disk configurations.

 Disk-as-disk backups involve using disk drives behaving as disk drives -- the disks aren't pretending to be tape.
 In a SAN disk-as-disk configuration, a disk array is connected to one or more backup servers via a SAN, and a disk volume is assigned to each server.
 Each server then puts a filesystem on that volume, and backups are sent to that filesystem.
 In a network-attached storage (NAS) disk-as-disk architecture, the disk resides behind a filer head that shares filesystems via NFS or CIFS, and backups are sent to those filesystems.